 I took an early morning walk today because I felt I had to make a conscious decision to spend time in nature.
-Rather strangely, I decided to ‘go to work’ and accompanied Chris on his morning commute.
+Rather strangely, I decided to ‘go to work’ and accompany my other half on his morning commute.
 For the last few months, I have been working from home reinventing what I do for a living by learning the ways of the Internet and vlogging.
 It has been an interesting experience and I am learning a lot, but it has also come with some unexpected challenges.
 Really?
 You may say.
 Isn’t the freedom of working from home many people’s dream?
 It was certainly mine.

 How are Nature Moments of Benefit?

 Moments in nature enliven our senses – hearing, smell, touch/feeling, sight and taste – capturing our attention to the exclusion of everything else in life.
 However, nature does not demand our time.
 It will only work its calming magic if we allow.
 It waits with patience.
 The sun will rise and throw golden light across my path, but you must look up to notice.
 Birds will sing each morning but you must stop and listen.
 The cold air will freshen your mind, but only if you breathe in deeply.
 To be fully engaged in one simple nature moment will benefit your health and wellbeing – slowing your heart rate and melting away stress levels.
 Nature is good for the soul.
 Without fail, each time you give your attention to the natural world will be a small gift in return to stir up your creative juices.
 Nature is pure pleasure.
 Who has not been inspired to write, draw or make something after a little interaction with the outdoors?